 However, even though it’s hard to believe by the looks of it, the Indian government is well aware of the problem and trying to turn things around.
 The first sign of this was the digital screens telling us to “say no to plastic” when arriving at the airport.

 When hosting United Nations’ World Environment Day last year, India’s Prime Minister, Narendra Modi, announced the country’s intention to fully eliminate single-use plastic by 2022, and according to National Geographic, more than half of India’s 29 states have already made legislations against it.
 But changing habits is hard, and especially so with the strong resistance coming from plastic product manufacturers and retailers…

 We all know that we need to do something, and now.
-Greta Thunberg‘s got it right: our house is on fire and no one’s doing something about it.
-We already have the solutions, all we need to do is act.
+Greta Thunberg‘s got it right: our house is on fire and yet we’re not doing anything about it.
+We already have the solutions, now all we need to do is act.